bvl1999/d65/README.md

 Release date: 18th June, 1994 (opcode table patched 6th January, 2000)
 Copyright (C) 1993, 1994, 2000 Marko Mäkelä

+Small patch to make this compile on modern systems in July 2020 by Bart van Leeuwen

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or